 Is Tahini Vegan?

-Tahini (sesame seed butter) is invariably vegan and, like any seed-based food, is rich in protein, fat and several other nutrients.
+Like any seed-based food, tahini is rich in protein, fat and several other nutrients.

 So, when eating out, always check whether the tahini dressing is dairy-free.

 For such a simple food, the quality varies immensely from one brand to the next.
-I’ve found that tahini from the Middle East is typically vastly better than brands made in other parts of the world.
+I’ve found that tahini from the Middle East consistently tastes better than brands made in other parts of the world.
 Al Wadi tahini, which is made in Lebanon, is both inexpensive and perhaps the tastiest brand on the market.